AlxHnr/nano-backup/README.md

 ... # Run stuff after the backup.
 ```

+### How do I tell it to do automatic backups once a day?

+You can't.
+This is the task of tools like cron.
+But doing so would
+completely defeat the purpose of using nano-backup in the first place.
+Nano-backup was written for precise and explicit backups, providing full
+control over changes.
+If you still want to go the cron-way, make sure to
+log the output to get a useful changelog.

 ### Does it support encrypted backups?

 No. There are many filesystems solving this problem, some even support